Invite friends and family to read the obituary and add memories.

-Jack Farrar, 84, of Coeur d’Alene, Idaho, passed away peacefully at his home on December 4, 2025.
+Jack Farrar, 84, of Coeur d’Alene, Idaho, passed away on December 4, 2025, and has joined his beloved wife, Rose Farrar, in heaven.

 Jack was born on November 24, 1941, in Idaho Falls, Idaho, to his mother, Idona Farrar.
 He spent his childhood in Mullan, Idaho, where he attended school and learned the value of hard work early in life through jobs such as delivering newspapers, setting bowling pins, and working summer jobs in logging and mining.